 The Input System is built from the ground up with ease of use, consistency across platforms, and flexibility in mind.
 The Input System’s new workflow is designed to provide one, simple interface that works for all platforms that can easily be extended to support custom or future devices.
 Take a look at our getting started guide, and join us on the forums to give us your feedback.
 The package source code is available in this GitHub repo.

 You can now natively import scalable Vector Graphics in your projects.
 Vector graphics allow you to create assets with a very small file size that will look crisp in any resolution.

 Get all the benefits of vector images just by dragging and dropping SVG files into the Editor.

 The SVG Importer is compatible with many vector graphics standards like gradients, fillings, dashed lines or rounded corners, and many other Unity 2D tools.

 You can also use the Vector Graphics API to create or manipulate vector data directly in the code.

-Let us know what worked well and what didn't.
 Go to our forum and tell us how this fits into your workflow or improves your project.